cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 $ hermes health-check
 ```

 You should see that both chains are healthy.
-The demo includes a script to start the relayer but let us do the steps manually to practice a bit.
+The demo includes a script to start the relayer, but do the steps manually to practice a bit.

 ### Manual testing - setting up relayer keys

-Now we need some keys to sign transaction.
-Let us populate the aliases:
+You need some keys to sign transaction.
+Populate the aliases:

 ```
 $ hermes keys add --chain checkersa --mnemonic-file "alice.json"